-By running the same grey tiles throughout the apartment you can create a feeling of continuity and the image that the space is larger than it really is.
+By running the same tiles throughout the apartment you can create a feeling of continuity and the image that the space is larger than it really is.
 This is clearly seen in the kitchen as the galley style runs all the way to the outside area.

 5) Gorgeous Greenery